When a Muscovy duckling hatches, you can’t say, “It’s a boy!” or “It’s a girl!” All you can do is look at the cute fluffball and say, “It’s a baby!”

 Three months later, it’s no longer a baby, but it still hasn’t said what it is.
 Why did they have to make it so difficult?
 Why couldn’t they just hatch with pink and blue bills or something?

-They sure do like to keep it a secret–but they do spill the beans eventually.
-Even though male and female Muscovies may look identical as babies, and may not seem to change much as they mature, there are some subtle differences that reveal their little secret.
+They sure do like to keep it a secret—but they do spill the beans eventually.
+Even though male and female Muscovies may look identical as babies, and may not seem to change much as they mature, there are some subtle differences.

 Unfortunately, it’s near impossible to determine the gender of a day-old duckling (except by vent sexing).
 However, differences do start showing up after a few weeks.
 This article contains a complete list of methods to sex young ducks, in order of the approximate age the duckling will be when these differences become visible.
 Differences in the bill and feathers show up first, by three or four weeks.
 Differences in voice and caruncles show up much later, by about sixteen weeks of age.
 In general, the differences that show up later are more reliable, so the older your Muscovy duck is, the easier it will be to tell if it’s a boy or girl.